 In 1997 split "10 record with two songs in their first year and recording most of their first album, Yesterday was dramatic, today is OK.
 They were joined a year later by twin sisters Gyða and Kristín Anna Valtýsdóttir and released two albums as quartet, but were aided on the second album by drummer and reggae percussion wizard Samuli Kosminen, who also joined the touring troupe.
 In 2002, after the release of Finally we are no one and the first world tour, Gyða left the band to return to her studies in Reykjavík.
 Shortly after, the third sister Ásthildur Valtýsdóttir joined for singing duties temporarily and Serena Tideman replaced Gyda on cello, for a single european tour.
 By then the ensemble evolved to include Eiríkur Ólafsson and Hildur Guðnadóttir (who both had guest appearances on múm recordings from the beginning) and Ólöf Arnalds.
 In early 2006, Kristín also left the band after releasing and heavily touring the album Summer Make Good.
 Their fourth album recorded during 2006 was released in September 2007, entitled Go Go Smear the Poison Ivy.

-múm has always worked on project which could be classed as unusual for a pop collective, among which is their own soundtrack for the classic Sergei Eisenstein film, Battleship Potemkin.
-Live performances of the score took them to film festival around the world. múm have also composed for theater, most notably two radio theater plays, winning the Nordic Radio-theater prize in 2005.
-The same year they were invited to Amsterdam by the Holland Festival to collaborate with the National Dutch Chamber Orchestra to create a performance piece based around various compositions of the late avant-garde composer Iannis Xenakis for one of the centre piece shows at the festival.
-In Japan múm has worked with pop singers Aco and Tomoyo, writing and producing songs for both of these artists albums.
+múm recorded their own soundtrack for the classic Sergei Eisenstein film, Battleship Potemkin. múm have also composed for theater, most notably two radio theater plays, winning the Nordic Radio Theater Prize in 2005.
+The same year they were invited to Amsterdam by the Holland Festival to collaborate with the National Dutch Chamber Orchestra to create a performance piece based around various compositions of the late avant-garde composer Iannis Xenakis.
+In Japan múm has written and produced songs for pop singers Aco and Tomoyo.

-In 2012 múm were handpicked by Brian Eno to play Punkt festival in Kristiansand Norway, curated by the artist.
+In 2012 múm were invited by Brian Eno to play Punkt festival in Kristiansand Norway.
 The performance was remixed live in an adjacent room by Finnish artist Vladislav Delay.
-2013 saw the release of múm’s sixth studio album entitled Smilewound and followed the album up with extensive tours in Asia and Europe.
+2013 saw the release of múm’s sixth studio album entitled Smilewound.
 The album was nominated for the Nordic Music Prize the same year.
-In 2014 múm wrote new music for Teatr Miniatura’s staging of the Blue Planet by Andri Snær Magnason, who the band have collaborated extensively in the past.
+In 2014 múm wrote new music for Teatr Miniatura’s staging of The Blue Planet by Andri Snær Magnason.